 The Covid-19 pandemic has undoubtedly resulted in an influx of people flocking to aesthetic practices to enhance their looks after staring at themselves on Zoom meetings all day.
 This means a lot of new clients and people unfamiliar with the world of injectables will be flooding your office.
-So what do you tell them and where do you start?
+So what do you tell a first time injectee and where do you start?

 They need to understand what Neurotoxins and Dermal Fillers are and what they do